isomerpages/pa-cdcnw-deprecated/_programmes/Advocating Green Living/Reduce @ North West.md

 ---
 ![](/images/Programmes/Green%20Living/PHOTO-2022-07-06-12-31-38%20(1).jpg)

-**Reduce @ North West**  was launched in 2011 to educate and encourage residents to do their part in fighting climate change by reducing energy consumption.
+**Reduce @ North West** aims to educate and encourage residents to do their part in fighting climate change by reducing energy consumption, as well as reduce water consumption and food wastage.

-In 2017, the scope of the programme was expanded to include messages of reducing water consumption and food wastage.

-Trained students will conduct house visits to promote energy and water conservation, and reducing food wastage.
-They will also share the messages to their network of friends and family to encourage them to do a self-audit of their bills and pledge to incorporate a green habit in their lifestyles.
+Students from participating schools in the North West are trained and equipped with knowledge to encourages households to reduce energy and water consumption, and food wastage.
+The students are also encouraged to conduct house visits periodically, and share these messages with their network of friends and family.

-Residents who are keen to participate in the pledge can fill up the application form [here](https://go.gov.sg/reduce-sign-up).
-5 lucky residents in the North West district who pledge will win a $20 grocery e-voucher each month.
-Winners will be announced quarterly.
+Residents who are keen to participate in our challenge to fight climate change, may apply  [here](https://go.gov.sg/reduce-sign-up).